expo/expo/docs/versions/v7.0.0/guides/using-custom-fonts.md

 }
 ```

-This loads Font Awesome and associates it with the name `'open-sans-bold'` in Exponent's font map.
+This loads Font Awesome and associates it with the name `'open-sans-bold'` in Expo's font map.
 Now we just have to refer to this font in our `Text` component.

-> **Note:** Fonts loaded through Exponent don't currently support the `fontWeight` or `fontStyle` properties -- you will need to load those variations of the font and specify them by name, as we have done here with bold.
+> **Note:** Fonts loaded through Expo don't currently support the `fontWeight` or `fontStyle` properties -- you will need to load those variations of the font and specify them by name, as we have done here with bold.

 ## Using the font in a `Text` component

 You may remember that in React Native you specify fonts in `Text` components using the `fontFamily` style property.
-Since it can be confusing to keep track of the font family for the various .ttf files you load, Exponent provides the function [`Exponent.Font.style()`](/versions/v7.0.0/sdk/font#exponentfontstyle "Exponent.Font.style") which returns the style properties (including `fontFamily`) for a font that you specify by name.
+Since it can be confusing to keep track of the font family for the various .ttf files you load, Expo provides the function [`Exponent.Font.style()`](/versions/v7.0.0/sdk/font#exponentfontstyle "Exponent.Font.style") which returns the style properties (including `fontFamily`) for a font that you specify by name.
 So all you need to do is change your `Text` element to the following:

 ```javascript
 <Text style={{ ...Font.style('open-sans-bold'), fontSize: 56 }}>